miccal/bing-wallpaper-applescript/README.md

 This AppleScript fetches the Bing image of the day using any valid market code and sets it as your desktop wallpaper.

-This AppleScript can then be added to the `Shortcuts.app` in macOS Monterey and run from the Menu Bar.
+The AppleScript can then be added to the `Shortcuts.app` in macOS Monterey and run from the Menu Bar.

 ## Background Information